Asingjr2/phone_app_exercise/README.md

 ### STARTING
 ```
 To start app, npm install required dependencies.
 Create .env file at source of folder to hold your own secret phrase and account info.
 ENV file should contain(SECRET_PHRASE, USERPOOL, CLIENT_ID)
 After packages are installed, run command *NPM RUN FULL* to start up json-server and main server
 in different threads.
+App can also be ran by opening separate terminals and starting main server(npm run start) and db(npm run fakeDB)
 ```

 ### DOCUMENTATION